IRFM/D0FUS/README.md

 * D0FUS_Scan_2D: 2D scan (typically on major and minor radius).
 Major use of the code and the most refined script.
 Allows for complex visualization, choosing between several parameter plots.
 * D0FUS_Scan_3D: 3D scan (typically on major and minor radius + magnetic field)

+Please note that currently, not all the 'main' files are fully operational.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Prerequisites